Meet the Team

 In addition to my involvement in GWO I am a Board member of New Horizons for Women: Hine Kahukura, and of the Otago Hockey Board.

 I have recently organised the GWI Triennium Conference in Zambia, 2025.
 For Graduate Women I have attended several international conferences including the Commission on the Status of Women, CSW (New York).
+In 2024 - 2025 I also created the 105th Graduate Women International Wall, in which members worldwide donated over $14k to support the work of Graduate Women International.

 Hobbies/interests include hockey, people of other cultures and old houses.
+(Dr Shirley at the 2025 GWI Triennium in Zambia, the tall blonde woman in the picture 2nd from the right)

 -